Studying at uni in 2020/21

 Your mental and physical wellbeing is the most important thing to look after, so we’re making sure you can access our support teams online, from wherever you are.

-Before the start of the academic year in October, we’ll send you an email with all the details of what you’ll need to do, including:
+Before the start of the academic year, we’ll send you an email with all the details of what you’ll need to do, including:

 - When and how to register